ishantswami13-crypto/BILLIONAIR-FIRST-PROJECT/docs/offline-architecture.md

 # Offline-Ready Architecture Notes

-This document captures the planning notes for taking ShopApp into an offline-friendly, hybrid mode.
+This document captures the planning notes for taking Evara into an offline-friendly, hybrid mode.
 The goal is to let store staff continue operating the POS, inventory, and credits modules on flaky or fully offline connections, then synchronise safely when connectivity returns.

 ## Objectives
 - Keep the POS flow, expense logging, and credits ledger usable on mobile/tablet devices when the network drops.